CTSRD-CHERI/cheri-c-programming/src/impact/capability-representation.md

 ## Capability representation in memory

-Underlying implementations of CHERI are diverse, spanning 32-bit microcontrollers (such as CHERIoT) to 64-bit server-class processors (such as Arm's Morello).
+Underlying implementations of CHERI are diverse, spanning 32-bit microcontrollers (such as Microsoft's CHERIoT) to 64-bit server-class processors (such as Arm's Morello).
-CHERI C/C++ provide broad flexibility for implementations to represent capability metadata in ways most suitable to their individual requirements.
+CHERI C/C++ provide broad flexibility for implementations to represent capability metadata in the ways most suitable to their individual requirements.
 One specific area in which CHERI implementations may differ is in the specific in-memory representations of capabilities, due to not just different address sizes, but also different tradeoffs around bounds compression, permissions,